-Welcome to post number five in my series, focused on providing a set of revision notes for the MB-400: Microsoft Power Apps + Dynamics 365 Developer exam.
+Welcome to post number six in my series, focused on providing a set of revision notes for the MB-400: Microsoft Power Apps + Dynamics 365 Developer exam.
 In last week’s post, we looked at how you can use Power Automate as the ultimate workflow and automation tool within the Power Platform.
 Power Automate flows only scratches the surface at what is available from a process automation standpoint within Dynamics 365 and the Power Platform, a statement which the relevant exam assessment area makes all too obvious:

 Configure Microsoft Flow